rcook/beginning-practical-haskell/index.md

 An introductory Haskell programming course by [Richard Cook][rcookdotorg]

+This course will build up enough knowledge and understanding of the Haskell programming language to tackle a real-world problem&mdash;something not difficult but not completely trivial.
+The problem I've chosen is one that I've often tackled, specifically web scraping: pulling web pages off the Internet and extract and manipulating numerical and textual data.

 ## Overview

 * Will teach the essentials required to write real programs in Haskell